-- ♦ Pants/Shorts/Skirts must be worn at the waistline. - ♦ No sagging (wearing of outer pants, shorts, etc. below the waist). - ♦ If worn properly, pants, shorts, and skirts should not need to be held in place by the student's hands. - ♦ It is recommended garments with belt loops be worn with a belt properly buckled at the waistline. - ♦ The length of properly worn shorts or rompers must not be higher than students' mid-thigh when standing. - ♦ The length of properly worn skirts must not be higher than 4 inches above the knee when standing. - ♦ Yoga pants, leggings, and jeggings may be worn provided a shirt, blouse, or dress fully covers the posterior of the wearer. - ♦ No pants with mesh may be worn. - ♦ Any pants/shorts/rompers with holes exposing the wearer's skin above mid-thigh when standing are not allowed. - ♦ Boxer shorts as outside clothing and coveralls may not be permitted.
+- ♦ Pants/Shorts/Skirts must be worn at the waistline. - No sagging (wearing of outer pants, shorts, etc. below the waist displaying underwear or secondary garments). - ♦ The length of properly worn shorts or rompers must not be higher than students' mid-thigh when standing. - ♦ The length of properly worn skirts must not be higher than mid-thigh when standing. - ♦ Yoga pants, leggings, and jeggings may be worn provided a shirt, blouse, or dress fully covers the posterior of the wearer. - ♦ No pants with mesh may be worn. - ♦ Any pants/shorts/rompers with holes exposing the wearer's skin above mid-thigh when standing are not allowed. - ♦ Boxer shorts as outside clothing and coveralls may not be permitted.